95-year-old Angwinite spearheads restoration of massive church organ

 Note to future doubters: Never tell this 95-year-old Angwin woman what she can’t do.

 At a recital on Saturday, Nov.
-6, the largest organ of its kind on the West Coast will make its triumphant return to public performance, repaired of wear and tear and significant damage sustained during the 2014 Napa earthquake.
+6, the largest organ of its kind on the West Coast made its triumphant return to public performance, repaired of wear and tear and significant damage sustained during the 2014 Napa earthquake.

 “Somebody had to fix it,” said Tonsberg, one of the church’s former organists who last played in 2018.
 “It couldn’t just sit here.
 That wasn’t going to happen as far as I was concerned.”